migohe14/Alkimii_Notes/README.md

 # Alkimii_Notes
-SPA notes using Ruby on Rails and Vue js (one repo with webpacker)
+Notes app using Ruby on Rails and Vue js (one repo with webpacker)